-Our three largest shareholders own a substantial portion of our common stock and could exert substantial influence over our business, particularly if any of them choose to work together.
+Our two largest shareholders own a substantial portion of our common stock and could exert substantial influence over our business, particularly if any of them choose to work together.

-Our three largest shareholders collectively own approximately 37.9% of our common stock.
-According to publicly filed beneficial ownership reports, as of the respective dates of such reports, Michael Davis, chairman of our board of directors, beneficially owned 1,175,827 of shares representing a 19.2% beneficial ownership, the Rudolf Steiner Foundation ("RSF"), beneficially owned 917,133 shares representing a 15.0% beneficial ownership, and Meridian OHC Partners held 227,258 shares representing a 3.7% beneficial ownership.
-The shares held by RSF were originally donated by a foundation affiliated with Mr. Davis or acquired from the proceeds of donations made by that foundation.
+Our two largest shareholders collectively own approximately 34.5% of our common stock.
+According to publicly filed beneficial ownership reports, as of the respective dates of such reports, Michael Davis, chairman of our board of directors, beneficially owned 1,222,353 of shares representing a 19.7% beneficial ownership and the Rudolf Steiner Foundation ("RSF"), beneficially owned 917,133 shares representing a 14.8% beneficial ownership, The shares held by RSF were originally donated by a foundation affiliated with Mr. Davis or acquired from the proceeds of donations made by that foundation.
 In addition, Mr. Davis and RSF filed a Schedule 13D with the SEC on March 17, 2017 announcing the formation of a "group" among the two of them and certain of Mr. Davis' affiliates under Section 13 of the Exchange Act.
 As part of the agreement between Mr. Davis and RSF, RSF has agreed not to sell, transfer or otherwise dispose of any of its shares in the Company unless RSF provides concurrent written notice to an affiliate of Mr. Davis and the Company at least three days prior to the consummation of any such sale, transfer or other disposition.
 In addition, on April 12, 2019, the Company borrowed \$1.5 million from an entity affiliated with Mr. Davis pursuant to an unsecured promissory note.
-As of March 31, 2021, \$1.5 million remained due under this promissory note.
-On March 29, 2021, Meridian filed Schedule 13D filed under Section 13 of the Exchange Act, stating it sold 384,040 shares and decided to release the commitments of Meridian's limited partner investors and the reporting entity ("group") with such investors was terminated.
-Following the sale of the shares, the remaining shares were distributed to requested limited partners and the shares remaining within the group was reduced to 227,258 shares.
+In April 2021, the Company amended the loan, which extended the expiration to April 2024, converted \$500,000 into revolving loans, adjusted the interest rate to reflect a floor of 5%, and granted a security interest in substantially all of the Company's personal property assets, subject to limited exceptions.
+As of March 31, 2022, \$1.0 million remained due under this promissory note.